 - If you are unable to renew, you already hit the download limit for this title (you can still stream it)

-Titles that are no longer available on Netflix expire when they leave the service, regardless of when they were downloaded.
+Titles that are no longer available on Netflix expire when they leave the service, regardless of when you downloaded them.

 Netflix App Freezes on Apple TV?